 Resulting from Parkinson’s disease.
 The individual may be short-stepped, or shuffle while walking.

 - Associated Signs: The individual may have muscular rigidity, or their posture may appear unstable.
 They also may have a reduced arm swing while walking.

 - Causes: Parkinson’s disease.
 Atypical or secondary forms of parkinsonism.

 Resulting from footdrop or excessive flexion of hips and knees while walking.
 The individual may have short strides or they may trip while walking.

 - Associated Signs: An individual may experience a weakening of leg muscles, sensory loss, and weakness in their footdrop.

 - Causes: Motor neuropathy (a disease that affects your body’s motor nerves).

-Individuals tend to walk on their toes and sway side to side while in motion.
+Individuals tend to walk on their toes and sway while in motion.